SlickTorpedo/ptb-checkout/README.md

 **Also there is a config file in all /payment-beta in /giftcard-gateway and /invoices that you will need to configure.**

 You can run these on your pterodactyl database if you want but it's not recommended.
-It may break something with billing module.
+It may break something with billing module.<br><br>

+To make it work with billing module please click and read all the stuff <a href="https://github.com/SlickTorpedo/wayzee-gateway/tree/main/IMPORTANT">here</a>

 #